Listen to this page using ReadSpeakerListen

 14 modifiable risk factors

 Although we can’t change our genes or stop ageing, there are changes that we can make to reduce our risk of dementia, either lifestyle changes as individuals or wider changes across society.
-A growing body of research evidence exists for 14 potentially modifiable risk factors.
-We might prevent or delay up to 45% of cases of dementia, if we were able to modify all of the risk factors.
+According to the Lancet Dementia Commission, 2020, approximately 40% of dementia worldwide can be prevented, or delayed, by attending to a range of lifestyle and protective factors.
 These risk factors are:

 • less education